buyanghc/PrivScan/README.md

 We conducted a runtime performance evaluation of the core functional modules in PrivScan.
 The tables below present timing statistics (in seconds) across three repeated tests for each sub‑process.

-The evaluation was performed using our [dummy app](https://github.com/buyanghc/PrivScanDemo),
+The evaluation was performed based on user interface scenarios from our [dummy app](https://github.com/buyanghc/PrivScanDemo),
 which includes three representative page types:
 - **Mixed** – pages containing both privacy-related icon elements and text elements
 - **Icon-only** – pages containing only privacy-related icons